3.3.2sr - SRTC Procedure: Use of Vehicles

 - SRTC-Bainbridge- Maintenance office [Building 500]

-The last four (4) digits of drivers employee SS/ID number is used to purchase gas using the gas credit card.
+All drivers must complete the State of Georgia Fuel Card Training before being issued a fuel card ID number.
+The last four (4) digits of the driver’s Social Security number is used to purchase gas using the gas credit card.
 Drivers must pump their own gas and only unleaded regular gas is to be purchased.
 State vehicles must be returned with at least a half of a tank of gas.

 The fleet management custodians have the responsibility of determining the best utilization of the state vehicle; therefore, a state vehicle may not be available.
 State vehicles are not available for normal commute mileage to and from primary work location.
 Clinical faculty do not have “assigned” vehicles as state vehicles are based on availability.

 If an employee elects to drive their personal vehicle when a state vehicle is available, they will only be reimbursed for business miles traveled at the Tier 1 rate per mile.
 When it is determined that a personal vehicle is the most advantageous form of travel, the employee will be reimbursed for business miles traveled at the Tier 2 rate per mile.

 When the state vehicles are in use, the drivers and all passengers must wear seat belts, refrain from transporting or consuming alcoholic beverages, and refrain from using tobacco products.
 Speeding tickets are the driver’s responsibility.
 After use, all state vehicles must be returned to their assigned parking spaces.
 All trash and personal items must be removed.

 Drivers must complete the trip report located in each vehicle.
 Return keys to the fleet management custodian.
 Please report mechanical problems needing attention to the fleet management custodian.

 The Vice President for Administrative Services has the overall responsibility for ensuring this procedure is implemented.

 SBTCSG Policy 3.3.2: Use of Vehicles